Anthony Sharpe

 Anthony J Sharpe (born 24 September 1974) is an Australian actor, producer and singer, best known for his role playing the character of Cecil Yates (Cec) on ABC1's Miss Fisher's Murder Mysteries.
-He grew up in Melbourne and became involved in acting after a lengthy career as a professional singer.
+He became involved in acting after a lengthy career as a professional singer.

 Early life

 Born to parents Joy and Joe as the youngest of four children, Sharpe grew up on the family's small farm in Willowmavin, Victoria.

-Sharpe picked up his first guitar at the age of fifteen and fell into singing by accident, after filling in singing with a high school band.
+Sharpe started playing guitar at the age of fifteen, forming his first band 'Vandals Rampage', with some school friends.
+A year later, he joined his second band 'The Lost Boys', performing a successful first gig at the Battle of the bands in Kilmore.
+He then filled in as a singer with another band, ‘Amon Rah’ and took singing lessons to further hone his skills, before joining covers band ‘Dexter’, playing to larger crowds in Melbourne.

 After finishing an apprenticeship at Holdens Engine Company as a fitter and machinist, Sharpe left the company to pursue music full-time.
-His band Heavy Human Traffic recorded three albums: Ritafind (1998), Heavy Human Traffic (1999), and Second Skin (2001).
-The group disbanded in 2003.
+His band Heavy Human Traffic recorded several albums and appeared on the first season of Starstruck, to critical acclaim, before later disbanding in 2003.

-Sharpe began his professional acting career performing two years at Dracula's Theatre Restaurant in Melbourne.